astronomer/airflow-guides/guides/data-quality.md

 The logs from SQL Check operators can be found in the regular Airflow task logs.

-### GreatExpectations
+### Great Expectations

-> **Note**: You can find more information on how to use GreatExpectations with Airflow in the ['Integrating Airflow and Great Expectations'](https://www.astronomer.io/guides/airflow-great-expectations/) guide.
+> **Note**: You can find more information on how to use Great Expectations with Airflow in the ['Integrating Airflow and Great Expectations'](https://www.astronomer.io/guides/airflow-great-expectations/) guide.

-GreatExpectations is an open source data validation framework that allows the user to define data quality checks called Expectations Suites as a json file.
+Great Expectations is an open source data validation framework that allows the user to define data quality checks called Expectation Suites as a json file.
 The checks can be run in a DAG using the [`GreatExpectationsOperator`](https://registry.astronomer.io/providers/great-expectations/modules/greatexpectationsoperator).

 > **Note** All currently available expectations can be viewed on the [GreatExpectations website](https://greatexpectations.io/expectations).

-To use GreatExpectations you will need to install the open source GreatExpectations software and set up a GreatExpectations project with at least one instance of each of the following components:
+To use Great Expectations, you will need to install the open source Great Expectations package and set up a Great Expectations project with at least one instance of each of the following components:

 - Data Context
 - Datasource
 - Expectation Suite
 - Checkpoint

-The GreatExpectations documentation offers a [step-by-step tutorial](https://docs.greatexpectations.io/docs/tutorials/getting_started/tutorial_overview) for this setup.
-Additionally the [GreatExpectations provider package](https://registry.astronomer.io/providers/great-expectations) has to be installed.
+The Great Expectations documentation offers a [step-by-step tutorial](https://docs.greatexpectations.io/docs/tutorials/getting_started/tutorial_overview) for this setup.
+Additionally, to use Great Expectations with Airflow, the [Great Expectations provider package](https://registry.astronomer.io/providers/great-expectations) has to be installed.

-When using GreatExpectations, Airflow task logs will only show whether the suite passed or failed.
-To get a detailed report on the checks that were run and their results you can refer to the html files in `great_expecations/uncommitted/data_docs/local_site/validations`.
+When using Great Expectations, Airflow task logs will only show whether the suite passed or failed.
+To get a detailed report on the checks that were run and their results, you can refer to the html files in `great_expecations/uncommitted/data_docs/local_site/validations`.

 ## OpenLineage and Data Quality

-In complex data ecosystems lineage can be a powerful addition to data quality checks, especially for investigating what data from which origins caused a check to fail.
+In complex data ecosystems, lineage can be a powerful addition to data quality checks, especially for investigating what data from which origins caused a check to fail.

-> **Note**: For more information on Data Lineage and details on how to set up OpenLineage with Airflow please see the ['Open Lineage and Airflow' guide](https://www.astronomer.io/guides/airflow-openlineage/).
+> **Note**: For more information on data lineage and details on how to set up OpenLineage with Airflow please see the ['Open Lineage and Airflow' guide](https://www.astronomer.io/guides/airflow-openlineage/).

-Both SQL Check operators and the GreatExpectationsOperator have Data Lineage extractors that work with OpenLineage and Marquez.
+Both SQL Check operators and the GreatExpectationsOperator have OpenLineage extractors.
+If you are working with open source tools, you can view the resulting lineage from the extractors using Marquez.

 The output from the SQLColumnCheckOperator will contain each individual check and whether or not it succeeded: